IBM/java-liberty-backend-for-frontend/README.md

     or [Download a Liberty server package](https://developer.ibm.com/assets/wasdev/#filter/assetTypeFilters=PRODUCT)
     that contains the IBM JDK (Windows, Linux)

-## Configuration
+## 2. Configuration

 The application is configured to provide JAX-RS REST capabilities, JNDI, JSON parsing and Contexts and Dependency Injection (CDI).

-These capabilities are provided through dependencies in the pom.xml file and Liberty features enabled in the server config file found in `src/main/liberty/config/server.xml`.
+These capabilities are provided through dependencies in the `pom.xml` file and Liberty features enabled in the server config file found in `src/main/liberty/config/server.xml`.

-## Project contents
+## 3. Project contents

 The BFF application has a health endpoint which is accessible at `<host>:<port>/javalibertybackendforfrontend/health`.
 The context root is set in the `src/main/webapp/WEB-INF/ibm-web-ext.xml` file.
 The ports are set in the `pom.xml` file and exposed to the CLI in the `cli-config.yml` file.